MatPat: Other media and collaborations

-MatPat was involved in the web series Terrain of Magical Expertise.
+Patrick was involved in the web series Terrain of Magical Expertise.
 He gained the series more attention and exposure by uploading a remastered version of the first episode on the channel on October 1, 2013, and then providing a platform for the series.
-In 2016, MatPat hosted the go90 reality series The Runner.

-In 2017, MatPat and his wife Stephanie participated in Nintendo's Pokkén Tournament DX Invitational, an event held during E3 2017.
+In 2016, he hosted the go90 reality series The Runner.
+In 2017, Patrick and his wife Stephanie participated in Nintendo's Pokkén Tournament DX Invitational, an event held during E3 2017.
 He was paired with Allister Singh, the only pro-Pokkén Tournament player in the event.
 His team eventually won the tournament.
 MatPat voiced Computron in the animated series Transformers: Titans Return (2017).
 In 2019, MatPat partnered with Nickelodeon to make the show Fact or Nicktion.
 MatPat is a co-producer of the Broadway play Grey House.

-MatPat's videos about the video game series Five Nights at Freddy's have made him prominent within the series' fandom, which is known for its dedication to theorizing about the underlying narrative of the series.
+His videos about the video game series Five Nights at Freddy's have made him prominent within the series' fandom, which is known for its dedication to theorizing about the underlying narrative of the series.
 He made a cameo appearance in its 2023 film adaptation as a waiter.
 In 2024, he collaborated with the series for a Youtooz figure and pins.
 In total, he made 68 theory videos on the series.
 In May 2024, MatPat appeared on an episode of Wired's "Web's Most Searched Questions" series.
 Also in 2024, MatPat co-produced a West End musical adaptation of the anime Your Lie in April.
 In 2025, he was the executive producer of the musical's cast album, which was also co-produced by his wife Stephanie.
+Also in 2025, he served as the voice for Toy Bonnie in the Five Nights at Freddy's 2 film.

 Creator Economy Caucus

 MatPat (third from left in front line) with other content creators and Representatives Beth Van Duyne and Yvette Clarke at the Creator Economy Caucus launch in June 2025.

-On June 10, 2025, MatPat announced the creation of the Creator Economy Caucus in the United States House of Representatives, which he described as "a bipartisan group where creators can work alongside lawmakers to ensure legislation is timely and relevant for the Internet age."
+On June 10, 2025, Patrick announced the creation of the Creator Economy Caucus in the United States House of Representatives, which he described as "a bipartisan group where creators can work alongside lawmakers to ensure legislation is timely and relevant for the Internet age."
 According to MatPat, his initiative was supported by around 10 representatives.